Sicinnus

-Sicinnus (Σίκιννος), a Persian according to Plutarch, was a slave of the Athenian leader Themistocles and pedagogue to his children.
+Sicinnus (Σίκιννος), a Persian traitor, and helper to the Athenian leader Themistocles and pedagogue to his children according to Plutarch.
 He is known for his actions as a negotiator between Themistocles and the Persian ruler Xerxes I during the Second Persian invasion of Greece.
 Sicinnus deceived Xerxes into sending his fleet into Themistocles' trap.

 Battle of Salamis

 In 480 BC, he was employed by his master in a stratagem directed against the Persian king, Xerxes, before the Battle of Salamis.
 The Greek fleet, which had assembled at Salamis, was composed of several contingents.
 Although the Athenian was the largest, command was held by the Spartan Eurybiades.
 He and other Peloponnesian leaders desired to withdraw from Salamis towards the Peloponnese, while Themistocles insisted that they stay and fight at Salamis, where the straits would negate the Persian numerical superiority.
 In order to avoid a possible withdrawal and commit his allies to the fight, Themistocles sent Sicinnus to Xerxes, who convinced the Persian king that the Greeks were in near panic, and that if he wanted them not to escape, the Persian fleet should blockade the escape route on the southwestern side of Salamis.
 Themistocles thus attracted Xerxes into his trap: the Persian fleet was lured into the straits, while at the same time, the Egyptian squadron, one of the best in the Persian navy, remained committed in the blockade and absent from the battle.